monstercameron/MetaHumanServer/README.md

 6. **Audio playback**: The audio response is then played back to you.
 How's that for a conversation!

-For each of these steps, we have separate modules handling the job, making PyChatApp highly scalable and customizable.
+For each of these steps, we have separate modules handling the job, making Meta Human Server highly scalable and customizable.

 ## 🛠 Usage

-To fire up PyChatApp, use the following commands:
+To fire up Meta Human Server, use the following commands:

 ```bash
 python main.py